romainhardy/hyperbolic-cancer/README.md

 ```

 ## Code
 The model and dataset implementations are located at `src/mvae/mt/mvae/models/gene_vae.py` and `src/mvae/mt/data/gene_dataset.py`, respectively.
+Evaluation scripts can be found in the `notebooks` folder.

 ## Acknowledgements
 This repository borrows from the work of [Skopec et al. (2019)](https://github.com/oskopek/mvae).